Ada-Developers-Academy/daily-curriculum/topic_resources/javascript/ajax.md

 });
 ```

-The `.ajax` method takes a couple of arguments, the first being the url we want to send
+The `.ajax` method takes two arguments.
+The first parameter is the url we want to send
 an HTTP request to.
-The next is an object of options.
-The two options we are setting are
+The second is an object of options, or settings as jQuery calls it.

-`type`, this specifies the HTTP method (GET, POST, etc...) that should be sent.
+In this example, the first option we are setting is `type`, which specifies the HTTP method (GET, POST, etc...) that should be sent.
-The next option is `success`, this option takes a `function` as a value, if the HTTP
-request is successful this function will be run with the HTTP response as an argument.
+The next option is `success`, which takes a `function` as a value.
+If the HTTP request is successful this function will be executed with the HTTP response as an argument.

 Let's look at the jQuery ajax methods a little closer. jQuery provides several methods to help make ajax requests: